 What's the Job Outlook?

 The job outlook for sports agents is positive.
-According to BLS projections, employment of agents in the sports and entertainment realms is expected to grow 10 percent between 2018 and 2028.
+According to BLS projections, the employment of agents in the sports and entertainment realms is expected to grow 10 percent between 2018 and 2028.
 On average, about 2,600 total job openings for agents are projected to become available each year over that time period.

 However, sports agent jobs are highly coveted, and competition for available positions can be fierce.
 That's why, as noted above, internships are typically the best way to land entry-level sports agency jobs.
-You can make yourself even more appealing to potential clients and employers by developing expertise in areas like Internet marketing, social media, and community outreach.
+You can make yourself even more appealing to potential clients and employers by developing expertise in Internet marketing, social media, and community outreach.

 It's a good idea to research various agencies to see what sports they specialize in and what services they offer.
 Some of the biggest sport agent companies are:

 - Creative Artists Agency (CAA)